jebelz/GEO/README.md

 This is the point of OO, and it is strongly supported.
 The point is, you
      DO NOT need to know which kind of coordinate you have when using it.
-For example if you have data, "platform" referenced to a coordinate system, and you NEED that data in geodetic coordinates (LLH), you just call the
+For example if you have data, "platform", referenced to a coordinate system, and you NEED that data in geodetic coordinates (LLH), you just call the
      method: